demisto/content/Packs/CommonPlaybooks/Playbooks/playbook-Containment_Plan_-_Clear_User_Sessions_README.md

 ## Containment Plan - Clear User Sessions

 This playbook is a sub-playbook within the containment plan playbook.
-The playbook clears the users' sessions using Okta integration. (currently, the playbook supports only Okta)
+The playbook clears the users' sessions using Okta and MsGraphUser integrations.

 ## Dependencies